FourjsGenero/ex_contacts/README.md

 * Start the server program dbsync_contact_server is started.
 * Configure the users with the server_config program.
-** Add users if needed.
+  * Add users if needed.
-** Define data filters.
+  * Define data filters.
 * Make sure your mobile devices is one the same Wifi as the server.
 * Start the app on the mobile device.
 * At first start, the app will ask for config settings.
-** Define the server Host IP address
+  * Define the server Host IP address
-** Define the port if you have changed it on the server side.
+  * Define the port if you have changed it on the server side.
-** Define the user id (ted, mike or max are predefined) ** Configure the GAS settings if the server program is behing GAS.
+  * Define the user id (ted, mike or max are predefined)
+  * Configure the GAS settings if the server program is behing GAS.
-** Tap the "Test" button to see if the connection can be established.
+  * Tap the "Test" button to see if the connection can be established.
-** Tap OK to save and close.
+  * Tap OK to save and close.
 * First synchronization should occur.
 * Modify, add, delete contacts.
 * To sync, tap "Options" + "Synchronize".
 * Start the app in a second device with a different user.
 * If data becomes de-synchronized for some reason, perform a full sync with "Options" + "More" + "Full sync".
-* Using GPS / localization feature
+* Using GPS / localization feature:
-** The server program must have been started with a Google API Key to use geolocation services.
+  * The server program must have been started with a Google API Key to use geolocation services.
-** Associate the app user defined by the user id to a contact (yourself): Tap on a contact to modify it, "Options" + "Bind user", validate.
+  * Associate the app user defined by the user id to a contact (yourself):
+    Tap on a contact to modify it, "Options" + "Bind user", validate.
-** In main list, try "Options" + "Localize" to get the map.
+  * In main list, try "Options" + "Localize" to get the map.
-** The device must have GPS activated.
+  * The device must have GPS activated.
-** When a contact is modified and synchronized, the server program returns the position from the contact address.
+  * When a contact is modified and synchronized, the server program returns the position from the contact address.

 ## Todo list